-- 1. Academic deficiencies. - 2.
-Substance abuse. - Mental illness.
+- 1. Academic deficiencies.

+- 2. Substance abuse.

+- 3. Mental illness.
 Students who apply following a hospitalization must sign a release to allow school officials to confer with appropriate professionals.
 The University reserves the right to be informed of a student's after-care plan and to determine if a student is ready for the academic and social environment.
-The University requires that students wait one year between completing hospitalization and applying for admission. - Moral objections.
-Persons who show a lack of Christian character by practicing immoral or unchristian acts are requested not to apply for admission.
+The University requires that students wait one year between completing hospitalization and applying for admission.